-- The four-year-old is in full-time day care (licensed group child care). - The seven-year-old is in before and after school care, and one month and two weeks of summer care.
+- The four-year-old is in full-time day care (licensed group child care). - The seven-year-old is in before and after school care during the school year, with three weeks of full-time care during winter and spring breaks, and in one month and two weeks of full-time summer care.